Akhiyon Se Goli Maare: Plot

-Akelinder or Bhangari Dada has a shop at Chor bazaar which he runs illegally, he lives with his wife and only daughter Kiran.
+Akelinder, or Bhangari Dada, has a shop at Chor bazaar, which he runs illegally.
+He lives with his wife and only daughter, Kiran.
 Bhangari wants his daughter to be married to a gangster, so he begins his search.
-He finds Shakti dada and wants him to be married to Kiran, but Kiran already loves Raj, a wealthy man who has no links to crime.
+He finds Shakti Dada and wants him to be married to Kiran, but Kiran already loves Raj, a wealthy man who has no links to crime.
 But in order to satisfy her dad, she persuades Raj to pose as a gangster for the time being.
 For this, they search for a trainer called Subramaniam, who teaches Raj to act as a gangster.
-Finally Raj becomes successful in posing as a gangster, but Bhangari's dad somehow appears and doesn't want Kiran to marry to a gangster.
+Finally, Raj becomes successful in posing as a gangster, but Bhangari's dad somehow appears and doesn't want Kiran to marry a gangster.
 Will Raj be able to clean up his image?